The rainy season is inconvenient for many travelers, but in Porto, it could turn into a magical experience.

 I recommend you to book the online ticket for the World of Discoveries because, for some reason, it is more expensive to buy the tickets at the counter (true story).

 Visit the House of Architecture

-In this building known as the first industrial building in Matosinhos, you will not only be inspired by the works of many architects like Fernando Távora, Eduardo Souto Moura and Paulo Mendes Rocha, but you will be amazed by the rehabilitation done on the building itself.
+In this building, known as the first industrial building in Matosinhos, you will not only be inspired by the works of famous Portuguese architects like Fernando Távora, Eduardo Souto Moura and Paulo Mendes Rocha, but also you will be amazed by the rehabilitation done on the building itself.

 Eat the best bifanas in Porto

-There is nothing like a warm quick bite when it’s gloomy and raining in Porto.
-So instead of sitting at home, how about you try one of the most famous sandwiches in Portugal?
+There is nothing like a warm quick bite on a rainy day in Porto.
+So instead of sitting in your hotel, how about you try one of the most famous sandwiches in Portugal?